Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

 where $x_z$ is determined by

 with $p_4(x)$ the PDF of $\chi^2$ distribution with $4$ degrees of freedom.
-The ratio $G(\alpha, \gamma) = (\ln\alpha/\ln\gamma-1)/(x_{\alpha}/x_{\gamma}-1)$ quantifies the relative sensitivity between the two configurations.
-For $(\alpha, \gamma)=(0.05,0.95)$, $G$ equals $4.64$, surpassing~\footnote{The critical value $G(\alpha, \gamma)=2$ is reached at $\gamma = 0.61$ for $\alpha=0.05$.} the $2$ appearing in Eq.~(\ref{lambda min strong corl}).
-This implies that somehow the sensitivity given by the non-correlated configuration is better.
+The ratio $G(\alpha, \gamma) = 2(x_{\alpha}/x_{\gamma}-1)/(\ln\alpha/\ln\gamma-1)$ quantifies the relative sensitivity between the correlated and non-correlated configurations.
+For $(\alpha, \gamma)=(0.05,0.95)$, $G\approx0.43$.
+This implies that the sensitivity given by the non-correlated configuration is better.
 This contradicts the intuition derived from SGWB detection, where sensitivity generally benefits from correlation.
 However, as we will elucidate, this apparent contradiction can be resolved by considering the physical rationale behind preferring a non-correlated network in ULDM detection.

 We go back to Eq.~$(\ref{1d power ratio})$, which indicates the relative strength between the ULDM signal and the detector noise.
-For $(\alpha, \gamma) = (0.05, 0.95)$, we observe that the minimum detectable value of $d^*_g$ corresponds to a power of signal that is $57$ times greater than that of noise.
+For $(\alpha, \gamma) = (0.05, 0.95)$, we observe that the minimum detectable value of $d_g$ corresponds to a power of signal that is $57$ times greater than that of noise.
 Even when using a two-detector network, which improves the sensitivity by a factor of $\mathcal{O}(1)$, the signal power remains notably higher than the noise power by an order of magnitude.
-In summary, we are seeking for a relatively strong signal within the detector data, and the noise is not a serious obstacle to signal detection.
-Thus, as evidenced by the mere $\sqrt{2}$ enhancement, while correlation can help in discriminating the signal from the noise, the extent of improvement in sensitivity is limited.
-This differs from SGWB detection, where a weak signal is buried in the noise and correlation boosts sensitivity significantly.
+In summary, we are searching for a relatively strong signal within the data, and detector noise does not pose a serious obstacle to signal detection.
+This differs from SGWB detection, where a weak signal is buried deeply in noise and correlation boosts sensitivity significantly.